kyleratliff1/docs/HAproxy/haproxy_template.md

 # HAProxy Virtual Machine Template Setup
 This document is merely to give a starting point for an HAProxy VM with base settings.
-When creating a clone of this template parameter value placeholders that exist in various configuration files will need to be updated, additional configuration files might need to be created, and existing or new daemon services will need to started.
+When creating a clone of this template, the parameter value placeholders that exist in various configuration files will need to be updated, additional configuration files might need to be created, and existing or new daemon services will need to started.
 ___
-1. Make a full clone of the template (`base-ubuntu-template`) and set the following settings below:
+1. Make a full clone of the template (**base-ubuntu-template**) and set the following settings below:

    > Mode = Full Clone
    > Target Storage = Same as source